internetarchive/dweb-mirror/INSTALLATION.md

   the archive's servers (on `dweb.me`) so it won't be able to crawl or cache initial material until you connect to the WiFi or Ethernet.

-Without any other arguments, `crawl` will read a set of files into into the first (already existing) directory configured in `~/dweb-mirror.config.yaml` or if there are none there, it will look in its installation directory for `configDefaults.yaml`.
+Without any other arguments, the crawl will read a set of files into into the first (already existing) directory configured in `~/dweb-mirror.config.yaml` or if there are none there, it will look in its installation directory for `configDefaults.yaml`.
 If you haven't changed anything this will be `~/archiveorg`